 Sediment fate and transport assessments using mathematical models is becoming a more common way to assess the impact of sediment restoration.
 The modeling of harbors and bays and the tidal effects on sediment transport is possible with today’s computer systems.
 However, the ability to determine if the computer model is correct depends on the experience of the person evaluating the results of the model.
 Even under the best of conditions the model will depend on some assumed parameters.
 The choice of these parameters may have a significant impact on the answer obtained.
 A sound understanding of the assumptions and that the answers are not absolute is critical in interpreting the results of mathematical projections.

-HHS is familiar with the actual restoration processes and the factors that affect the movement of sediment.
-HHS is able to look at analytical projections and separate reality from mathematical magic.
+Hard Hat is familiar with the actual restoration processes and the factors that affect the movement of sediment.
+Hard Hat is able to look at analytical projections and separate reality from mathematical magic.

 - Sediment transport analysis